BiocomputeLab/mctools/mctools/README.txt

 If you make use of this software in your work we request that you cite:

 T.E.
 Gorochowski, C.S.
-Grierson and M. di Bernardo. "mctools: motif clustering toolkit for complex networks."
+Grierson and M. di Bernardo.
+"MCTools: motif clustering toolkit for complex networks."
 2013. (in preparation) (http://chofski.github.com/mctools/)

 This software has been developed by Thomas Gorochowski (@chofski).
 All code is distributed under the OSI recognised [Non-Profit Open Software License version 3.0 (NPOSL-3.0)](http://www.opensource.org/licenses/NOSL3.0).